 Copyright © by the United States Indoor Soccer Association.
 All rights reserved.

-Popular indoor, particularly during outdoor soccer’s off-season, the small-side form of soccer combines elements of the boarded game of arena soccer and Futsal.
-It is often played on indoor fields built specifically for training, but it can also be played crossways on full-size fields, including outdoors, with portable goals and seating, cone dividers, netting, field lines and other demarcations or baracades.
+Popular indoors, particularly during outdoor soccer’s off-season, the small-side form of soccer combines elements of the boarded game of arena soccer and futsal.
+It is often played on indoor fields built specifically for training, but it can also be played crossways on full-size fields, including outdoors, with portable goals and seating, cone dividers, netting, field lines, and other demarcations or barricades.

-These Rules shall adopt The Official Rules of Indoor Soccer (“INDOOR”), except as expressly set forth herein, with variations, compared to Futsal, also noted.
-Facilities, promoters, tournaments and leagues seeking sanction may apply directly to USIndoor to obtain the waiver of any necessary “house rule,” as well as to have their referees certified.
+These rules shall adopt The Official Rules of Indoor Soccer (“INDOOR”), except as expressly set forth herein, with variations compared to futsal also noted.
+Facilities, promoters, tournaments, and leagues seeking sanction may apply directly to USIndoor to obtain the waiver of any necessary “house rules,” as well as to have their referees certified.

 The Field of Play

 The number of players should be relative to the size of field and age group.
-In most circumstances involving play above U12, no fewer than 4 or more than 6, including a goalkeeper, shall be allowed.
-During an Overtime Period, neither team shall play with more than the minimum.
+In most circumstances involving play above U12, no fewer than four (4) or more than six (6), including a goalkeeper, shall be allowed.
+During an overtime period, neither team shall play with more than the minimum.
 In coed, the ratio of males to females shall be set by the administrative authority.

 Duration of the Game

 A regulation game consists of two halves, with duration according to “house rules” and the following:

 - Overtime period and tiebreaker: If, in a tournament or playoff, the game is tied at the end of regulation, a 5-minute “golden goal” overtime period follows.
 If still tied, a tiebreaker takes place, as described below.